 - We have an online learning space, which supports the teaching that takes place in person.

 - Attending lectures is important, as you’ll join in discussions that give you a deeper understanding of the topic.

 - For each course, you’ll need to spend about 10-12 hours per week studying.
 So that could be about 40-50 hours all-up each week.

-We have a dedicated Learning, Teaching and Library team, eager to help you enhance your study skills.
-Here are their top tips on what to expect when starting university.
+Our dedicated Learning, Teaching and Library team is available, and eager, to help you enhance your study skills.